ajameslarner/AJS2021-Java-Development/notes.md

 ### class

 A way to structure your code and classify code blocks, classes can be defined by the programmer.
 The definition should be a noun, starting with a capital letter.
+A class should consist of multiple methods (functions within a class)

 Example

 > **class** Noun {
+>
 >   *code...*
+>
 > }